perumaluniversal/FPS-GT-511c3-Java-Library/README.md

 Repository Contents
 -------------------
 Java Library to interface with the sensor using USB TO TTL Module.
+It works for any System / IOT (Raspberry,Pine64,.etc) that supports java.

 License Information
 -------------------